jam01122924/weather-forcast/README.md

 `npm install`

 ## Runing server
+In order to use "ng" command, you will need to install angular-cli in global:
+  `npm install angular-cli -g`
-Run `ng serve` for a dev server.
+Then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.